efog/rainmaking.cloud.serverless.circuitbreaker/README.md

 ## The Circuit Breaker Pattern

 The circuit breaker pattern is a failure isolation mechanism.
 During maintenance, network outages or transient downtime it might be wiser to rapidly fail instead of spending on useless cycles.
 A good example is payment handling on transactional websites.
-These often rely on external payment services and when transacgtions are bound to fail because of uncontrolled circumstances, it's just better for a customer to be told quickly that a payment can't be processed than leaving them in the dark for a minute.
+These often rely on external payment services and when transactions are bound to fail because of uncontrolled circumstances, it's just better for a customer to be told quickly that a payment can't be processed than leaving them in the dark for a minute.
 Properly applied this pattern prevents unnecessary requests and processing thus saving on time, resources, and frustration.

 ## Understanding the Pattern